 Lacking motivation?
 Do these 4 things today to give yourself a boost

-Whether you’re struggling with a lack of motivation to exercise, to focus on work, or you’re just generally feeling a bit blah, here are four simple things you can do today to help shift your mindset and kickstart yourself into action.
+If you're feeling unmotivated, here are four simple things you can do today to help shift your mindset and kickstart yourself into action.

 Quick ways to motivate yourself